 China renews orange alert for drought

 BEIJING, Aug.
-25 (Xinhua) -- China's national observatory continued to issue an orange alert for drought on Thursday as heatwaves persist in multiple regions.
+28 (Xinhua) -- China's national observatory reissued an orange alert for drought on Sunday as heatwaves persist in multiple regions.

-Parts of Jiangsu, Anhui, Henan, Hubei, Zhejiang, Fujian, Jiangxi, Hunan, Guizhou, Chongqing, Sichuan, Shaanxi, Gansu and Tibet suffered from moderate to severe droughts, according to the National Meteorological Center.
+Parts of Jiangsu, Anhui, Henan, Hubei, Zhejiang, Fujian, Jiangxi, Hunan, Guizhou, Chongqing, Sichuan and Tibet have experienced moderate to severe droughts, according to the National Meteorological Center.

-Moderate to heavy rainfalls are forecast to ease droughts in some parts of Henan, Anhui, Jiangsu, Zhejiang, Fujian and Sichuan over the next three days, while high temperatures and dry weather will linger in the other regions, said the center.
+Moderate to heavy rains are forecast to ease droughts in some parts of Henan, Anhui, Jiangsu, Hubei, Jiangxi, Zhejiang, Fujian, Sichuan, Chongqing and Tibet over the next three days, the center said.

-It advised local authorities to use emergency water sources and dispatch available water sources within their regions to ensure the supply of water, particularly for urban and rural residents and livestock.
+It advised local authorities to utilize emergency water sources and dispatch available water sources within their regions to ensure the continued supply of water, particularly for urban and rural residents and livestock.

-It also suggested promoting strict water conservation and producing artificial rainfall when necessary.
+It also suggested promoting strict water conservation measures and producing artificial rainfall when necessary.

 China has a four-tier, color-coded weather warning system, with red representing the most severe warning, followed by orange, yellow and blue.